 7. In night time scenes some tonal diversity is still necessary — a wider range of tones makes it easier to create interest.
 With a little imagination, lighter tones can be exaggerated or made up.
 An imaginary light source is one thing, but there are also rain droplets on a window which may collectively add up to quite a light painting if there is something lighting them up.
 Fog and mist are also light in colour, and so a light horizon might be put down to that.
 Cities seem to light up from below, even in the dead of night.
 Bodies of water are reflective, and provide sources of light by virtue of reflection.
 (Presumably a moon.)
 In any case, a strong contrast between the foreground and the background helps greatly with night scenes.
-The foreground can be in silhouette (popular at the moment in games such as World Of Goo and also on YA book covers).
+The foreground can be in silhouette (popular at the moment in games such as World Of Goo and also on young adult book covers, all influenced by Lotte Reiniger).
 In this case the background will be more or less in full colour.
 Alternatively, the foreground can be light against a dark background.

 Illustrations for children generally depict the night-time in vibrant colours.
 The art below is closer to the real world desaturation of darkness.